 If you have been around the block a few times in business, you will know that effective teams don’t happen by accident.
-What if the key is communication?
+So what if the key is effective team communication?

 So how can we make sure that our conversations are positive ones?
 And that they’re leading to the desired end result?

-Here we look at some communication strategies to make sure the performance of the teams working within your organisation delivers consistently great results.
+Here we look at some effective workplace communication skills to make sure the performance of the teams working within your organisation delivers consistently great results.

 One unhappy person can create negative vibes that gradually eat away at the team spirit.
 Don’t let negativity get a foothold.
 As the leader, creating a culture of openness and transparency is vital.
 One method is to give people an outlet for their feelings and concerns.
 This could be as simple as arranging a 10-minute meeting every morning to allow people to share their current challenges and ask for support.